Britain's Watches of Switzerland allocates cash for U.S., EU acquisitions

-ZURICH, July 8 (Reuters) - Britain's luxury watch retailer Watches of Switzerland (WoS) (WOSG.L) expects strong growth in its British market in the next five years and has allocated cash for acquisitions in the United States and European Union, its chief executive said.
+ZURICH (Reuters) - Britain’s luxury watch retailer Watches of Switzerland (WoS) expects strong growth in its British market in the next five years and has allocated cash for acquisitions in the United States and European Union, its chief executive said.

 “We think the UK luxury watch market will increase between 8% and 10% per year over the next five years.
 We’ll outperform that by a couple of points,” Brian Duffy told Reuters.